 What is hemp extract?

-Let’s start at the beginning.
+Let’s start at the beginning; what is hemp extract oil?
 The cannabis plant is rich in cannabinoids—like CBD and THC—as well as terpenes and flavonoids.
 While these are just two of the most known phytocannabinoids found in hemp, there are many others worth considering like CBC, CBDa, CBDV, CBG and CBN.
 To-date, scientists have identified more than 100+ cannabinoids in cannabis and each is showing wholesome properties that may benefit the human body through its interactions with our endocannabinoid system.